Skip To Content

 SuperEnduro Finish Line Straight Section

 Taking a right once more, the riders had the finish line double in sight, before which they had 1 log followed by a 2-log high stack with another one just behind it.
 It was about 40 metres to the finish line double including the logs and with the double being quite long, we saw a lot of riders casing the landing in all classes.
 There were many occasions when riders were almost over the handlebars or off the back of the bike.
-For a video of Prestige Class riders jumping the finish line double click here.

 Finish line straight and the log obstacles leading to the finish line double.